The simplest method for tracking Google Ad campaigns in Close CRM

 2. Remembers the data

-A lot of the tools and methods for capturing UTM parameters expect the UTM parameter to be present on the page where the form is submitted.
-This can be an issue when visitors submit a form on a different page than where they first landed on your site.
+A lot of the tools and methods for capturing UTM parameters require the UTM parameters to be present on the page where the form is submitted.

 3. Provides cleaner data